guptakaran11/grasskode-website/content/post/travel/kashmir-great-lakes.md

 <em>Camp feels</em>
 </div>

 A few of us went towards the Nundkul lake because we were not tired enough and basked in the mightiness of Harmukh glacier.
-The glacier mountain which feeds both Nundkul lake as well as Gangabal(the lake we will see the next day) was so high that it was almost always covered with clouds.
+The glacier mountain which feeds both Nundkul lake as well as Gangabal(the lake we would see the next day) was so high that it was almost always covered with clouds.
 We talked of things like the higher you go in the Himalayas you see taller and grander mountains around you.
 Whoever said "Ain't no mountain high enough" has clearly not been to the Himalayas :mount_fuji:

 <div class="postimg">
 <img src="https://farm2.staticflickr.com/1903/44745637765_ccb150649c_c.jpg" alt="No alternate">
-<em>Mount Harmukh feeding and overseeing Nundkul lake(3510m)</em>
+<em>Mount Harmukh feeding Nundkul lake(3510m)</em>
 </div>

 # Day 2: The lakes far off

 **Source** : Nundkul(3510m)</br>
-**Destination:** It was rest day so we were to scout to nearby lakes Gangbal and above.</br>
+**Destination:** Scouting nearby lakes, Gangbal and above.</br>
 **Distance:**  8-10 kms</br>
+**Highlights** </br>
-**Highlights** Day 2 was supposed to be a "rest day".
+Day 2 was supposed to be a "rest day".
 We were to go to some nearby lakes and the camp was to stay put at Nundkul.
-Gangabal(3572m) was 15 mins from the camp site.
-It was the biggest lake of the great lakes and it was a sight to behold.
+Gangabal(3572m) was 30 mins from the camp site.
+It was the biggest lake of the trek and it was a sight to behold.
 The lake was so vast that we had to go way up to capture its grandness in my wide angle camera.
 It was here that we could actually see Mount Harmukh's streams going towards both Nundkul and Gangabal.
 This was also considered a holy lake by the Hindus.

 <div class="postimg">
 <img src="https://farm2.staticflickr.com/1970/45612263441_2e4502efdf_c.jpg" alt="No alternate">